dastra/quip-export/README.md

-  --docx                     Exports documents in MS-Office format (*.docx , *.xlsx) --comments                 Includes comments (messages) for the documents --folders "string"         Comma-separated folder's IDs to export --debug                    Extended logging
+  --docx                     Exports documents in MS-Office format (*.docx , *.xlsx) --comments                 Includes comments (messages) for the documents --folders "string"         Comma-separated folder's IDs to export --api-url "string"         The URL of the quip API, if not https://platform.quip.com --debug                    Extended logging
 ```